 How can humans use natural resources without harming the environment and, in so doing, ourselves?
 What does sustainable natural resource management mean in practice?
+How do social-ecological systems function and what makes them resilient?
 Why do some ecosystems tolerate change without collapse?
-By viewing humans as part of nature, my work contributes to a more holistic understanding of the resilience of natural resource systems.
+By viewing and modeling humans as part of nature, my work contributes to a more holistic understanding of the resilience and sustainability of natural resource systems.